go-resty/docs/content/docs/example/oauth2-client-credentials.md

 ```

-## Modifying TLSClientConfig
+## Modifying

-This scenario is applicable for adding Root CA, Client Root CA, Client SSL certs, transport timeouts, etc.
+This scenario applies to any client and transport-related configurations, such as adding Root CA, Client Root CA, Client SSL certificates, transport timeouts, and so on.

 {{% hint info %}}
 * As per the GoDoc of [clientcredentials#Config.Client](https://pkg.go.dev/golang.org/x/oauth2/clientcredentials#Config.Client)
     * The returned `Client` and its `Transport` should not be modified.
-* To modify TLSClientConfig and use the oauth2 client credentials package together, a slight tweak is required.
+* To use the oauth2 client credentials package and make modifications to it, a minor adjustment is necessary.
 {{% /hint %}}

 ```go